ot4i/ace-demo-pipeline/cloud-resources.md

 ## Kubernetes

+Create a cluster called aceCluster by using the IBM Cloud dashboard: select "Kubernetes" on the left-side navigation bar (accessible via the hamburger icon at the top left), and then select "Create cluster" on the resulting Kubernetes screen.

-Create a cluster called aceCluster; this may take a few minutes to provision.
-After the cluster h
+The cluster may take a few minutes to provision.
+After the cluster has been created, then it should be possible to login to ibmcloud and then access the cluster:
 ```
 ibmcloud login -a cloud.ibm.com -r us-south -g default --apikey <api key>
 ibmcloud ks cluster config --cluster aceCluster